 I gave up.

 I took my frozen hands and headed back towards Riga.
 But I wasn’t done with Andrejsala yet.
 Right on the edge of the peninsula and main area of Riga was a restaurant called Koya.
-I needed a bathroom and food.
+There is great food in Riga but I wasn’t headed there for that… I needed a bathroom and food.
 And warmth.
 Lots and lots of warmth.
 I headed inside and sat by the window and watched the cruise ships on the frigid water.
 I ordered a batch of sweet potato fries and thawed out next to the fireplace, which the wait staff so graciously sat me beside.
 Riga never ceases to amaze me with the many things to do and the number of high-quality places to eat at (hey, those sweet potato fries were top-notch!)

 After eating, I left Andrejsala.